-New business:Chair Demenok introduced the program interim review as an item thatProgram InterimChair Demenok introduced the program interim review as an item thatReviewreference for the SWC's five-year plan.
+New business: Program Interim Review Chair Demenok introduced the program interim review as an item that was built into the SWC's five-year plan.
 Staff structured a draft terms of reference for the review, including a six-person review committee with one representative from each of the four funding partners, plus an additional two committee members.